alikureishy/ROBO-perception-project/docs/writeup.md

 #### Training

 Finally, the extracted features from above could be independently trained on, using various types of classifiers.
 This was the advantage of separating the training pipeline into these stages.
 Once the features were generated for all the samples for a given world, I just had to tweak the classifier hyperparams to see which one performed best, without having to alter any of the previous stage outputs.

+Here is the [tool](https://github.com/safdark/ROBO-perception-project/blob/master/sensor_stick/scripts/train_svm.py) for training the SVM from the features extracted above.

 ```
 $> ./train_svm.py --help